All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Numerical evaluation

 There is an important difference in the way the analytic formulae and the BG recursion are implemented.
 That is, although the latter uses the same massive spinor parametrization as the former, all the external spin labels are fixed whenever the BG recursion routine is called, since it is natural for an off-shell method to treat massive and massless particles on the same footing.
 This is in contrast to the on-shell analytic formulae, which fix the massless helicities but incorporate all massive spin degrees of freedom in one go --- and which were implemented accordingly.
 The formulae were therefore evaluated once for each kinematic phase-space point, whereas the BG recursion was called 4 and 16 times per point in the two- and four-quark cases, respectively.

 Our observations based on the evaluation timing data are the following. \begin{itemize} \item Evaluating the one-term all-plus expression~\eqref{QQggnAP} is much faster than the BG recursion for any number of particles, as clearly seen from \fig{Plot2QLog}.
-The observed linear dependence on the total number of particles $n$ is consistent with the growing complexity of the numerator and denominator in the formula.
+The observed dependence on the total number of particles $n$ is roughly linear, which is consistent with the growing complexity of the numerator and denominator in the formula.

 \item The one-minus formula~\eqref{QQggnOM} is also faster than the BG recursion, but not by as large a margin as the all-plus expression, see \fig{Plot2QLog}.
-The observed quadratic dependence on the number of particles is consistent with the growing number of terms in combination with their increasing complexity.
+The observed dependence on the number of particles is roughly quadratic, with different machines giving the slope $\alpha$ to be in the 1.9--2.1 range.
+This is consistent with the growing number of terms in combination with their increasing complexity.

 \item The behavior of our simplest four-quark formula~\eqref{eqAn1} with respect to the corresponding four-quark BG recursion, as seen in \fig{Plot4QLog}, is qualitatively similar to that of the two-quark one-minus amplitude.
 Namely, the analytic formula is faster and has a milder growth curve than the BG recursion.